pcoch/Shopify-Order-Edit-App/README.md

 #Bugs

-- Unable to get available inventory with SFAPI for a product variant: https://github.com/Shopify/ui-extensions/issues/1594
 - When updating from a modal for the first edit, the button will turn to enabled before the modal closes.